Ethiopian–Adal War: Background

+In the early 1500s, Ethiopia faced significant pressure from the Adalites, who, under Imam Mahfuz, had commenced threatening their territory.
+The period following his death at the hands of the Abyssinians under Lebna Dengel was marked by an extended military succession crisis in Adal known as the Adalite Civil War, which concluded with Ahmed taking control.
+The defeat of Mahfuz had inadvertently strengthened the Adalite leadership, leading to a situation where proponents of peace with the Abyssinians would be reduced to a minority.

 Imam Ahmad ibn Ibrahim al-Ghazi was a military leader of the medieval Adal Sultanate in the northern Horn of Africa.
 Between 1529 and 1543, he embarked on a campaign referred to as the Futuh al-Habasha, bringing the three-quarters of Christian Abyssinia under the control of the Muslim empire.
 With an army composed of Harari (Harla), and Somalis, al-Ghazi's forces came close to extinguishing the ancient Ethiopian kingdom, slaughtering any Ethiopian who refused to convert to Islam.
 Within the span of fourteen years the Imam was able to conquer the heartland of the country, wreaking havoc on the Christian nation.

 However, the Abyssinians managed to secure the assistance of Cristóvão da Gama's Portuguese troops, and maintained their domain's autonomy.
 Both polities exhausted their resources and manpower in the process, resulting in the contraction of the two powers and altering regional dynamics for centuries to come.
 Many historians trace the origin of hostile Ethiopia–Somalia relations to this war.
 Some scholars also argue that this conflict proved the value, through their use on both sides, of firearms such as the matchlock musket, cannons, and the arquebus over traditional weapons.

+Ethiopia's rulers had only recently gained access to firearms when the war began.
+Emperor Yeshaq I (1414–1429) was probably the first to acquire them, employing a former Turkish governor of Upper Egypt, Tabunga Muqrif, to train his men in their use, but for nearly a century afterward few such weapons reached the interior.
+By the 1520s Lebna Dengel possessed only two swivel guns and fourteen muskets recently purchased from the Turks, and almost all firearms in the country remained in royal hands.